Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 Immunotherapy can also use tablets that contain an allergen, such as grass pollen.
 You place the tablets under your tongue.

 The dose increases until it reduces your allergic reaction (the maintenance dose).
-You'll need to continue with the injections or tablets for up to 3 years.
+You have the injections or tablets for up to 3 years.

 There's a risk of a serious allergic reaction.
-You should only have immunotherapy under the supervision of s specialist doctor.
+You should only have immunotherapy under the supervision of a specialist doctor.

 Content supplied by the NHS and adapted for Ireland by the HSE